AlexIoannides/elasticsearchr/README.md

 $ brew install elasticsearch
 ```

 And then start it by executing `$ elasticsearch` from within any Terminal window.
-Successful installation can be checked by navigating any web browser to `http://localhost:9200`, where the following message should greet you (give or take the cluster name that changes with every restart),
+Successful installation and start-up can be checked by navigating any web browser to `http://localhost:9200`, where the following message should greet you (give or take the cluster name that changes with every restart),

 ```js
 {